fusion-energy/neutronics-workshop/README.md

 Please allow 20 minutes for this task.

-Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/13).
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/13).

 Knowing the interaction probabilities of isotopes and materials within your model can help you understand the simulation results.
 There are several online tools for plotting nuclear cross sections such as [XSPlot](http://xsplot.com).
 However OpenMC is also able to plot cross sections for isotopes and materials.